exoplatform/exo-documentation/docs/Chat.rst

 |image66|

 2. Fill in the form fields including the task title, assignee, and due date.

 3. Click Post button.
-The newly created task will be displayed in the discussion area
+The newly created task will be displayed in the discussion area with a task icon |image132| in the corner.

 |image67|